Lady Godiva

 Lady Godiva (/ɡəˈdaɪvə/; died between 1066 and 1086), in Old English Godgifu, was a late Anglo-Saxon noblewoman who is relatively well documented as the wife of Leofric, Earl of Mercia, and a patron of various churches and monasteries.

-Today, she is mainly remembered for a legend dating back to at least the 13th century, in which she rode naked – covered only in her long hair – through the streets of Coventry to gain a remission of the oppressive taxation that her husband, Leofric, imposed on his tenants.
+She is mainly remembered for a legend dating back to at least the 13th century, in which she rode naked – covered only by her long hair – through the streets of Coventry to gain a remission of the oppressive taxation that her husband, Leofric, imposed on his tenants.
 The name "Peeping Tom" for a voyeur originates from later versions of this legend, in which a man named Thomas watched her ride and was struck blind or dead.

 Historical figure

 Godiva was the wife of Leofric, Earl of Mercia.
 They had nine children; one son was Ælfgar.
 Godiva's name occurs in charters and the Domesday survey, though the spelling varies.
 The Old English name Godgifu or Godgyfu meant "gift of God"; 'Godiva' was the name's Latinised form.
 Since the name was a popular one, there are contemporaries of the same name.